Fig. 33: Ah Zhong (阿忠) wraps the base of the trunk with yellow cloth.

 Fig. 57: Temple helpers position the large incense urn in front of the altar for the Second Nine Emperor God.
 There was another such incense urn for the Jade Emperor, which faced the Nine Emperor God altar.

-The dragon boats were a metaphorical vessel to rid devotees of their bad luck and unhappiness.
-Devotees, after making donations or buying products from the temple, paste their receipts on these paper boats as a symbol of putting their bad luck on the boat.
-On the last day of the festival, the boats would be sent out to see and set alight to symbolize the sending off and ridding of such bad luck.
-This year, they increased the number of Dragon boats from 6 to 8 due to the good response from devotees.
+The dragon ships were a metaphorical vessel to rid devotees of their bad luck and unhappiness.
+Devotees, after making donations or buying products from the temple, paste their receipts on these paper ships as a symbol of putting their bad luck on the vessel.
+On the last day of the festival, the ships would be sent out to see and set alight to symbolize the sending off and ridding of such bad luck.
+This year, they increased the number of Dragon Ships from 6 to 8 due to strong devotee demand.

 Fig. 58: A temple helper secures the flags on the boat with 3 long yellow raffia strings.
 For some reason the heads of the dragons were covered with a plastic bag until the last day of the festival.